Textiles Recycling Frequently Asked Questions

 1. What will happen to the clothes once they’ve been dropped off at a participating depot?
 Do they get recycled?

-Textiles collected through the pilot will be distributed to reuse organizations and companies within Western Canada.
+Textiles collected through the program will be distributed to reuse organizations and companies within Western Canada.
 Any returned textiles that cannot be resold will be recycled and reused to make many different materials like rags, paper, yarn, carpet padding, or insulation.
 Through the reuse and/or re-purposing of this material, we can all help divert waste in the form of used and unwanted clothing from the landfill.

 2. Can you drop off ripped clothing?